 19.1.
 Agreement Term.
 The Agreement is effective from the Effective Date until it is terminated in accordance with its terms (the "Term").

 19.2.
 Termination for Convenience.
-Subject to any financial commitments in an Order Form or addendum to the Agreement, Customer may terminate the Agreement or an Order Form for convenience with 30 days' prior written notice to Looker.
+Subject to any financial commitments in an Order Form or addendum to the Agreement, Customer may terminate the Agreement or an Order Form for convenience with 30 days' prior written notice to Google.

 19.3.
 Termination for Breach.